royburns/goblogs/README.md

 goblogs
 =======

-A personal blog, power by Go and beego!
+A personal blog.
+Powered by Go and beego!